umbraco/UmbracoDocs/Reference/Management/Models/DataType.md

 ### .DatabaseType

-Gets or Sets the DatabaseType as a `ValueStorageType` enum for which the DataType's value is saved as.
+Gets or Sets the DatabaseType as a `DataTypeDatabaseType` enum for which the DataType's value is saved as.

 ### .Id